fanzheng10/HiSig/README.md

 The Jupyter notebook `examples/demo.ipynb` illustrates the usage of the package step by step.

 ## prepare the input
-One should start with a file describing a hierarchical model, which is a 3-column text file  defined in `DDOT` (see `examples/sample.ont`),  and another 2-column text file with signals on leaves nodes (see `examples/`).
+One should start with a file describing a hierarchical model, which is a 3-column text file  defined in the `DDOT` package (see `sample.ont`),  and another 2-column text file with signals on leaves nodes (see `sample_genescore.tsv`).
 In our use case, leaves nodes are interpreted as genes and the signals on leaves are interpreted as the (transformed) number of observed mutations of each gene.

+Example usage:
+`python /cellar/users/f6zheng/Code/HiSig/prepare_input.py --ont sample.ont --sig sample_genescore.tsv --out sample_signal.txt`

-After running `prepare_input.py`, one should get two files: (1) a sparse matrix defining gene-to-system membership (in text format, see `examples/sample_conn.txt`); (2) a text file with real values (see `examples/gene_signals.txt`), genes in `blca_signal.txt` that are not in the input hierarchy (`examples/sample.ont`) will be omitted.
+After running `prepare_input.py`, one should get two files: (1) a sparse matrix defining gene-to-system membership (in text format, see `sample_conn.txt`); (2) a text file with real values (see `sample_signals.txt`), genes in the input file (`sample_genescore.tsv`) but not in the hierarchy (`sample.ont`) will be omitted.

 ## running Lasso regression

-`R -f R/glmnet.R --args examples/sample_conn.txt example/gene_signals.txt example/sample_ms_impact 10`
+`R -f R/glmnet.R --args sample_conn.txt sample_signals.txt sample_ms_impact 10`

 The first two arguments of this script are the 2 outputs of the previous step; the 3rd argument defines the file name of the R script output; the 4th argument (optional) is for batch size of permutation.
 The batch number is 10 to enable parallelization.
 The number of total permutation is `batch_number * batch_size`, and thus it is 100 in the demo.
 By default, batch size is set to 1000, so it performs 10000 permutations.

+**By default the script use 7 CPU cores; to change it, edit the `max_cores` in `glmnet.R` script**

 This step generates two outputs: `sample_ms_impact.coef` and `sample_ms_impact.impact-w-rand.tsv`.

+*TODO: the second file is too big and thus not included; create small examples later*

 ## parse the results

-There is a notebook dedicated to explain the maths: `maths.ipynb`
+Use `parse.py` to parse the results.
+Example of usage:

+`python /cellar/users/f6zheng/Code/HiSig/parse.py --ont sample.ont --rout sample_ms_impact.impact-w-rand.tsv --signal sample_signals.txt --out sample_ms_impact_summary.tsv`

+The final result is `sample_ms_impact_summary.tsv`, in which each row is a gene set (system); gene sets are ordered by their q-value.
+The columns `Mutation model input` and `Rank of model` represent genes' signals in the input and their ranks among all genes, to help understand the results.

+*TODO: confirm no bug without --signal2*